Emergency Disaster Relief in Indonesia

 On November 21, 2022, Java, Indonesia was struck by a 5.6 magnitude earthquake.
 Peace Winds responded immediately by distributing necessities like food packages, wet wipes, blankets, and bedding to people living in evacuation camps.

 In addition to providing emergency assistance in the wake of disasters, Peace Winds supports disaster preparedness efforts in Indonesia.
-Since October 2021, our teams have been holding disaster preparedness drills in partnership with the local government.
+In October 2021, our teams began holding disaster preparedness drills in partnership with the local government.
 The drills help residents prepare for natural disasters such as floods and earthquakes by teaching them skills like best evacuation practices, risk assessment and avoidance, and how to treat injured survivors.
 Unfortunately, disasters like these are inevitable, so Peace Winds strives to help Indonesians stay as safe as possible in the event of an emergency.

 A smiling woman wearing a white sweater, plaid red pants, and a wide-brimmed sun hat stands in a field of chili bushes